-Notes Receivable from Participants - Notes receivable from participants consist of participant loans that are secured by the balance in the participant account.
-Participants may borrow a minimum of \$1,000 and up to an amount equal to the lesser of: \$50,000 reduced by the participant's highest outstanding loan balance during the preceding one year period or 50% of their vested account balance.
+Notes Receivable from Participants - Notes receivable from participants consist of participant loans that are secured by the balance in the participant's account.
+Participants may borrow a minimum of \$1,000 and up to a maximum of the amount equal to the lesser of: \$50,000 reduced by the participant's highest outstanding loan balance during the preceding one year period or 50% of their vested account balance, excluding any balance invested in the self-directed brokerage link account.
 The loans bear interest at a commercially reasonable interest rate with payment of principal and interest made generally through payroll deductions.
 Loans with repayment terms in excess of five years are for the purchase of primary residences.
 A participant may have no more than two loans outstanding at any one time.
-Participant loans are stated at the unpaid principal value and bear interest at rates that range from 4.25% to 10.50% and mature on various dates through 2025.
+Participant loans are stated at the unpaid principal value and bear interest at rates that range from 4.25% to 10.50% and mature on various dates through 2026.